 Additional Humanities Course Suggestions (BA)

-BA General Education Requirement: 3 Hours
+BA General Education Requirement: 3 credit hours (1 course)

 Any AAS course will fulfill this requirement.
 Below are the two introductory courses.